lh3/lh3.github.com/_posts/2024-03-05-what-high-performance-language-to-learn.md

 I have written five short programs in Rust but I am still at the bottom of the learning curve.

 Nevertheless, I want to note that mastering C from scratch might not be easier.
-Although C looks much simpler, getting the best out of C without frequent [segmentation fault][segfault] may take years of practice.
+Although C looks simpler, getting the best out of C without frequent [segmentation fault][segfault] may take years of practice.
 Modern C++ is a very different language from C.
 It is a behemoth with a myriad of modern features and decades of legacy packed in one of the most complex languages.
-Mastering C++ probably takes more efforts.
+Mastering the entire C++ means mastering C and the C++ specific features.
+That is a lot of work.

 ### Other contenders

 Rust is not the only language that matches the performance of C/C++ without memory-related bugs.
-If you do not need the best performance and feel Rust is difficult to learn, Go may be a decent second choice.
+If you do not need the best possible performance and feel Rust is difficult to learn, Go may be a decent second choice.
 As to other high-performance languages, some have not reached the v1.0 milestone and are not stable;
 some have a small community, which will make learning harder;
 some, in my humble opinion, are not designed well;